learning-zone/angular-basics/notes/angular.md

 | @View decorator or templateurl/template are mandatory | Directive doesn't use View|

 #### Q. What is a template?
-A template is a HTML view where you can display data by binding controls to properties of an Angular component.
-You can store your component's template in one of two places.
-You can define it inline using the template property, or you can define the template in a separate HTML file and link to it in the component metadata using the @Component decorator's templateUrl property.
+A template is a HTML view where we can display data by binding controls to properties of an Angular component.
+We can define it inline using the template property, or we can define the template in a separate HTML file and link to it in the component metadata using the @Component decorator's templateUrl property.
 **Using inline template with template syntax,**
 ```typescript
 import { Component } from '@angular/core';